 The Audit Committee is currently comprised of Messrs.
 Cline, Cogsville and Wisehart (Chair).
-Each of the members of the Audit Committee is an independent for purposes of the NASDAQ listing standards as they apply to Audit Committee members and each member of the Audit Committee is an Audit Committee financial expert, as defined in the rules of the Securities and Exchange Commission.
+Each of the members of the Audit Committee is independent for purposes of the NASDAQ listing standards as they apply to Audit Committee members and each member of the Audit Committee is an Audit Committee financial expert, as defined in the rules of the Securities and Exchange Commission.
 The Audit Committee operates under a charter that is available on our website at www.marchex.com.
-The functions of the Audit Committee include reviewing, with the Company's independent registered public accounting firm's services, the independent registered public accounting firm's report on the Company's consolidated financial statements and internal control over financial reporting following completion of the Company's audits, and the Company's internal accounting and financial control policies and procedures, and making annual recommendations to the Board of Directors for the appointment of independent registered public accounting firm for the ensuing year.
-The Audit Committee held eight meetings and took action by written consent on one occasion during the fiscal year ended December 31, 2021.
+The functions of the Audit Committee include reviewing, with the Company's independent registered public accounting firm's report on the Company's consolidated financial statements and internal control over financial reporting following completion of the Company's audits, and the Company's internal accounting and financial control policies and procedures, and making annual recommendations to the Board of Directors for the appointment of independent registered public accounting firm for the ensuing year.
+The Audit Committee held eight meetings and took action by written consent on one occasion during the fiscal year ended December 31, 2022.